Gears of War 3

-Gears of War 3 is a third-person shooter video game developed by Epic Games and published by Microsoft Studios for the Xbox 360.
-It is the third installment of the Gears of War series.
+Gears of War 3 is a 2011 third-person shooter video game developed by Epic Games and published by Microsoft Studios for the Xbox 360.
+It is the third installment of the Gears of War series, and final game in the original trilogy.
 Originally due for release on April 8, 2011, the game was delayed and eventually released on September 20, 2011.
 The story was written by science fiction author Karen Traviss.

 Like its predecessors, Gears of War 3 received widespread critical acclaim from critics.
 Critics praised its story, voice acting, visuals, and music, but criticized its lack of innovation.
 Gears of War 3 sold over 3 million copies and was the second best selling game in the U.S.

-A sequel titled Gears of War 4, not developed by Epic Games, was released in 2016.
+A sequel titled Gears of War 4, developed by The Coalition, was released in 2016.

 Gameplay

 Like its predecessors, Gears of War 3 is a third-person shooter that emphasizes the use of cover and squad tactics in order to survive combat situations.
 The player's character can carry four weapons: one pistol, one set of grenades, and two primary weapons.
 Firearms can be swapped with other weapons dropped by fallen foes or at stockpiles throughout the game, along with ammunition.
 When the player reloads a weapons ammunition, they have an opportunity for an "active reload", shown by a small cursor moving over a line with a marked section on the player's heads-up display (HUD).
 If the player hits a control button when the cursor is in the marked section, they will reload faster with the resulting reload being slightly more powerful than normal bullets, causing more damage to opponents as well as allowing for more "knockback" meaning that enemies running directly at you will be slowed on shot.
 If they press the button outside this section, this temporarily jams the weapon, leaving the player vulnerable and taking longer to reload.
 Alternatively, the player can opt to not try for the active reload, reloading the weapon at normal speed, but with no added damage.